-The sense of "feeling colder" when the air temperature is the same means your body is undergoing a faster rate of total heat transfer to the surrounding environment.
+The sense of "feeling colder" means your body is undergoing a faster rate of total heat transfer to the surrounding environment.

 Because the difference in the air temperature and your body temperature is the same, the net heat loss by radiation would be the same.
 It follows that heat loss through conduction and convection must be greater at lower elevation, but why?
 Air density is approximately 30% greater near sea-level than at 3 km.
-The presence of more air molecules (greater air density) would increase the efficiency of heat loss by conduction and convection from your skin to the air.
+The presence of more air molecules (greater air density) would increase the efficiency of heat loss by conduction and convection from your body to the air.